Canada and the Association of Southeast Asian Nations (ASEAN)

 Public consultations on a possible free trade agreement

 From September 1 to October 16, 2018, the Government of Canada conducted public consultations through the Canada Gazette to seek the views of Canadians on a possible FTA with ASEAN.
-Comments were collected in a number of ways, including in writing, by e-mail, and through in-person meetings and teleconferences.
-While the official consultation period has closed, the Government of Canada remains committed to hearing from Canadians on a possible FTA with ASEAN.
+Comments were collected in a number of ways, including in writing, by email, and through in-person meetings and teleconferences.
+While the official consultation period has closed, we remain committed to hearing from Canadians on a possible FTA with ASEAN.

 Joint Declaration on Trade and Investment

 Canada and ASEAN are party to the ASEAN-Canada Joint Declaration on Trade and Investment (JDTI) (2011).
-The JDTI provides a platform for Canada and ASEAN member states to exchange information on trade and investment opportunities and to strengthen commercial engagement.
-This includes providing security assistance to ASEAN member states helping to achieve ambitious economic integration goals.
-This contributes to regional peace and security and promotes Canadian foreign policy objectives in Southeast Asia.
+The JDTI provides a platform for Canada and ASEAN member states to exchange information on trade and investment opportunities and strengthen commercial engagement.

-Canada and the ASEAN member states meet three times a year to review the progress on the realization of cooperation activities under the 2021-2025 Work Plan to implement the ASEAN-Canada Joint Declaration on Trade and Investment.
+Canada and the ASEAN member states meet three times a year to review the progress made against the Work Plan to implement the ASEAN-Canada Joint Declaration on Trade and Investment.

 Support for Canadian businesses in the ASEAN region

-The Canadian Trade Commissioner Service has offices in Canadian diplomatic missions in each of the 10 ASEAN member states.
-This network of trade and investment promotion experts works in direct support of Canadian companies active in the region, providing advice and problem-solving.
-In Southeast Asia, trade commissioners are active in many sectors, including:
+The Canadian Trade Commissioner Service has offices in Canadian missions in each of the 10 ASEAN member states.
+This network of trade experts works in direct support of Canadian companies active in the region, providing advice and recommendations.

 Quick facts

-- Together, ASEAN member states have the third-largest population in the world at around 679 million-and growing (2023).
+- Together, ASEAN member states have the third-largest population in the world (679 million-and growing in 2023)

-- If ASEAN were one economy, it would be the fifth largest in the world with a combined nominal Gross Domestic Product (GDP) of US$3.8 trillion (2023).
+- If ASEAN were one economy, it would be the fifth largest in the world.
+It would have a combined nominal Gross Domestic Product (GDP) of US$3.8 trillion (2023).

 - ASEAN is one of the world’s fastest-growing economic regions, with an estimated real GDP growth rate of 4.3% for 2023 and 4.7% (projected) for 2024 (Asian Development Bank).